jjmaturino/jjmaturino/README.md

 - 👀 I’m interested in edtech, blockchain, mathematics, and Edua
 - 🌱 I’m currently learning about cardano, ada, haskell, and plutus
 - 💞️ I’m looking to collaborate on open source dApps
-- 📫 How to reach me juanmaturino@edua.dev
+- 📫 How to reach me juan@edua.live

 <!---
 jjmaturino/jjmaturino is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.